arnavgautam/TreeHacks2015/HOLs/HOL-PHPAppsAzureWebSites-OSX/HOL.md

 1. Enter the **User Name** and the **Password** of your deployment credentials.
 Make sure that the **User Name** is preceeded by the name of your web site (e.g. **phpsample\admin**).

-	> **Note:** Deployment credentials are valid for use with all Windows Azure Websites associated with your subscription.
+	> **Note:** Deployment credentials are valid for use with all Microsoft Azure Websites associated with your subscription.
 If you don't know your deployment credentials you can easily reset them using the management portal.
 Open the web site **Dashboard** page and click the **Reset deployment credentials** link.
 Provide a new password and click Ok.

 	>
 	>![Entering the username and password](images/deployment-credentials.png?raw=true "Setting the user name and password")